simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 - **payees** - all payees used by transactions [have been declared](#payee-directive)

-- **recentassertions** - all accounts with balance assertions have a balance assertion no more than 7 days before their latest posting
+- **recentassertions** - all accounts with balance assertions have a balance assertion within 7 days of their latest posting

 - **tags** - all tags used by transactions [have been declared](#tag-directive)